xMihai/fp/recompose.md

 ### withState

-`withState` is a HOC that emulates component state for wrapped function components.
+`withState` produces a HOC that emulates component state for wrapped function components.
 It sets two new props, one holding the value and the other being the handler that updates the state.

 ```js